Chapter Three

 “I just threw up in my mouth a little,” Indy informed the old men.

-In the foyer at the rear of the chapel Elaine was nervously straightening her veil as her father, Fred McGregor, looked on.
+In the foyer at the rear of the chapel Elaine nervously straightened her veil as her father, Fred McGregor, looked on.
 He gave her a peck on the cheek and patted her hand.
 “Relax,” he said.
 “You look wonderful.”

 She smiled and opened her mouth to say something, but the door in front of them began to open.
 She gathered her composure and they stepped to the door, but just then the other door, behind them, burst open.
 A handsome man in his early forties ran in, gasping for breath and on the verge of panic.